 How the government collects personal information

-When we collect your personal information we have to inform you of:
+When we collect your personal information, we have to inform you of:

-- our legal authority to collect the information; and
+- our legal authority to collect the information;

-- the reason we are collecting it.
+- the reason we are collecting it; and

-How government uses personal information
+How the government uses personal information

 The government has a variety of safeguards in place to make sure your information is only accessed by our staff when they need it to do their jobs.